djagerif/comfort2mqtt/DOCS.md

 This software _requires_ a fully functional UCM/Ethernet or UCM/Wifi configuration with inactivity timeouts set to default values of 2 minutes.
 The UCM/Wifi is not recommended due to possible connectivity issues that could arise from switching between different AP's or other possible sources of RF noise.
 For best performance it is recommended to use the UCM/Eth03 which uses a physical LAN connection.
 Use a good quality CAT5e or better cable between the UCM/Eth03 and your network device.

-If your network is segmented using a firewall, or any other device, you must ensure all applicable ports are allowed between Home Assistant and the Comfort II Ethernet Module (UCM).
+If your network is segmented using a firewall, or any other device, you must ensure all applicable ports are allowed between Home Assistant and the Comfort Ethernet Module (UCM).
 The default port for the UCM/Eth03 is TCP/1002 which is Port #2 of a UCMEth03.

 ⚠️ The UCM/WiFi uses port TCP/3000 as the default port.
 Any port may be used as long as there are no overlaps with existing services on the network.